-Capacity building lies at the heart of Malaria Consortium’s mission – to build the knowledge, skills and abilities of malaria-endemic countries worldwide to prevent and manage malaria and other diseases – such as pneumonia, malnutrition, diarrhoea, dengue and neglected tropical diseases – that threaten the lives of poor and vulnerable communities.
-For Malaria Consortium, this involves the process by which human and institutional resources are strengthened in order to provide improved and sustainable healthcare.
+Capacity building lies at the heart of our mission – to build knowledge, skills and abilities in the countries we work in to prevent and manage malaria and other diseases that threaten the lives of poor and vulnerable communities.
+This involves the process by which human and institutional resources are strengthened in order to provide improved and sustainable healthcare.
 We work with governments, partners, health workers, communities and the private sector to make sure that local actors have the capacity to provide effective services that contribute to reduction in disease while strengthening local health systems.

-We help communities to take ownership of health issues and ensure uptake of health services.
-We do this by promoting healthy attitudes and behaviours by promoting community involvement and dialogue on health issues through public health communication activities, creating awareness and increasing usage of community-based health services among populations.
-We also train community health workers at scale to assess, classify and treat childhood illnesses such as malaria, pneumonia, diarrhoea and malnutrition through programmes such as integrated community case management, and via prevention programmes such as seasonal malaria chemoprevention.
-We build capacity of communities to effectively demand services and take part in the local governance structures.
+We help communities to take ownership of their health issues by encouraging healthy attitudes and behaviour.
+We do this by promoting community involvement and dialogue on health issues through public health communication activities, creating awareness and increasing use of community-based health services.
+We also train community health workers to assess, classify and treat childhood illnesses such as malaria, pneumonia, diarrhoea and malnutrition through community based primary health delivery programmes such as integrated community case management and seasonal malaria chemoprevention.
+We build capacity of communities to demand services and take part in the local governance structures.

-We also establish and maintain resource centres for communicable diseases and work with countries to assist development of relevant health policies and strategies such as comprehensive national malaria control strategic plans.
+We also work with countries to assist in the development of relevant health policies and strategies such as comprehensive malaria control strategic plans.
 These national policies and strategies help guide all parts of the health system – from public to private and from facility to community levels.